oracle/accelerated-data-science/ads/feature_store/docs/source/user_guides/setup/terraform.rst

          - DHCP options OCID is required for instance configuration within the VCN.
        * - `igw_id`
          - `ocid1.internetgateway.oc1.iad.xxxxxxxxxxxx`
          - Optional.
 The internet gateway OCID.
-Feature store creates the IGW if not specified.
+Feature Store creates the IGW if it isn't specified.
        * - `nat_gw_id`
          - `ocid1.natgateway.oc1.iad.xxxxxxxxxx`
          - Optional.
 The NAT gateway OCID.
-The feature store creates the NAT gateway if not specified.
+The Feature Store creates the NAT gateway if it isn't specified.
        * - `sgw_id`
          - `ocid1.servicegateway.oc1.iad.xxxxxxxxxx`
          - Optional.
-The feature store gateway OCID.
-Feature store doesn't create SGW even when its null, or doesn't enable SGW until the time you explicitly set using sgw_enable.
+The Feature Store gateway OCID.
+Feature Store doesn't create SGW even when its null, or doesn't enable SGW until the time you explicitly set using sgw_enable.
 This ensures that SGW is only enabled for network resources (ATP for example) that allow access through SGW.
        * - `sgw_enable`
          - `false`
          - Enable service gateway use or creation depending on the sgw_id specified.
        * - `private_route_table_id`
          - `ocid1.routetable.oc1.iad.xxxxxxxxxxxxxxxx`
          - Optional.
 The private route table OCID.
-Ensure that the NAT gateway and feature store gateway (if applicable) route rules have been added for feature store access.
-The feature store creates a private route table with supporting route rules if not specified.
+Ensure that the NAT gateway and Feature Store gateway (if applicable) route rules have been added for Feature Store access.
+The Feature Store creates a private route table with supporting route rules if not specified.
        * - `public_route_table_id`
          - `ocid1.routetable.oc1.iad.xxxxxxxxxxxxxxxx`
          - Optional.
 The public route table OCID.
-Ensure that the internet gateway route rule are added for feature store access.
-The feature store creates a public route table with supporting route rules if not specified.
+Ensure that the internet gateway route rule are added for Feature Store access.
+The Feature Store creates a public route table with supporting route rules if not specified.

-    Feature store is deployed in feature store specific subnets and security list access is maintained on the basis of details specified.
+    Feature Store is deployed in Feature Store specific subnets and security list access is maintained on the basis of details specified.

     Onboarding a Database
     #####################

-    Specify the following details to onboard database instancesL
+    Specify the following details to onboard database instances.

-    1. Use the following variables to specify a general database configuration that's required for the initial database setup for a BYODB or feature store database.
+    1. Use the following variables to specify a general database configuration that's required for the initial database setup for a BYODB or Feature Store database.

     .. list-table:: db_config
        :header-rows: 1